ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis/aws_deployment.md

 ## Before you begin

-You should have the prerequisite tools installed before starting the Learning Path.

-Any computer which has the required tools installed can be used for this section.
-The computer can be your desktop or laptop computer or a virtual machine with the required tools.

 You will need an [AWS account](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&src=default&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start) to complete this Learning Path.

-Create an account if you don't have one.
+Install [Terraform](/install-guides/terraform) and [Ansible](/install-guides/ansible) on your computer.

+Any computer which has these tools installed can be used for this section.
+The computer can be your desktop or laptop computer or a virtual machine with the requi red tools.

 Before you begin you will also need:
+- A SSH key pair
 - An AWS access key ID and secret access key
-- An SSH key pair

 The instructions to create the keys are below.